trinhhunganh/spendmoneyAPI/README.md

 # spendmoneyAPI
-RESTful spend money web service that checks the balance of an account, adjuststhe balance and emails a notification.
+RESTful spend money web service that checks the balance of an account, adjusts the balance and emails a notification.